 If you live in Southern California, crossing the border to Tijuana is like a rite of passage.
-Recently I have heard friends saying how Tijuana has this budding hipster scene happening.
+Recently I’ve heard friends talking about Tijuana’s budding hipster scene.
 I was like, “whaaaaat?
 I must go and see”!
 So I recently took a day trip across the border, and here’s what I found.
 Tijuana does have a hipster scene going on!
 Little pockets of Tijuana are filled with cozy cafés, boutique shops, and a craft beer scene that making headlines.

 But don’t let that scare you off!
 When you land on the awesome spots below, you’ll be thankful you ventured into Mexico to check them out.
 At least, I sure was.